Last Updated on July 16, 2021 by cmoarz

 Anyway, pretty much standard procedure here for freezing greens and other veggies.

-Speaking of, I pose a question to you geeks out their.
+Speaking of, I pose a question to you geeks out there.
 If a food replicator from star trek was told to produce frozen vegetables, Would it blanch them first?
 Let me know what you think.

-Moving on: Once your scapes are blanched, spread them out over a pan and stick the entire thing in the freezer for a couple hours.
+Moving on: Once your scapes are blanched, spread them out over a pan and stick the entire thing in the freezer for a couple of hours.
 This will prevent them from sticking together when you put them all into a single airtight bag.

 I recommend this bad boy if you ever want to use vacuum sealing, which is definitely the recommended method to store these.

 Why should you buy this one in particular?
 Well, I like it.
-But if that’s not enough reason than the fact is can use bags that are x%(varies) less expensive than name-brand bags is a pretty big winner of a reason.
+But if that’s not enough reason then the fact is can use bags that are x%(varies) less expensive than name-brand bags is a pretty big winner of a reason.

 I remember watching an educational video on the topic.
 If I can find it I will embed it here.
 Basically, the cost of brand name bags came to something like 50-75 cents per bag, While the off-brand bags were as little as 0.01-0.10 cents apiece.
 A very big difference which means very big savings.